 Indications of hearing problems in older children include the child:

-As well as diagnostic hearing assessments for children, DWM Audiology provides:
+As well as diagnostic hearing assessments for children, DWM Audiology can support your child with abnormal sound intolerance by providing Hyperacusis and Misophonia evaluation and management.

 Central Auditory Processing describes the skills used by the brain to extract meaningful information from sound.
 Efficient processing of auditory information is important for children to be successful in learning and communication.

-Hyperacusis is an abnormal sensitivity or intolerance.
-Children with hyperacusis experience a heightened sense of volume and physical discomfort towards certain sounds, which other children can tolerate.
+Hyperacusis is an abnormal sound sensitivity characterised by an intolerance of certain everyday sounds.
+These are typically loud/impact sounds, multiple sounds, unexpected sounds and sounds close to the ears.
+Children with hyperacusis experience a heightened sense of volume and physical discomfort to these sounds that other children can tolerate.
 Hyperacusis can develop in children with high anxiety levels, neurological disorders and auditory pathway problems.

 DWM Audiology offers hearing assessments for children aged 9 months+.
-Our trusted clinic offers extensive experience in hearing assessment, CAPD assessment and misophonia/hyperacusis evaluation and therapy.
+Our well known and highly regarded clinic offers extensive experience in hearing assessment and misophonia/hyperacusis evaluation and therapy.

 Book an appointment with our expert audiologists today to discuss any hearing concerns you may have for your child.
 Give us a call or complete the form below.